Dabronzo/DJFlamingo/README.md

 ## Dynamic Features

-This section is designed to contain all the main information and tools of the application, the components inside will dynamically change as the user navigate on the website.
+This section is designed to contain all of the main information and tools of the application.
+The components inside will dynamically change as the user navigates on the website.

 ### Admin Features

 #### Main Page

 - **Menu Buttons**
-    - Create a Gig link to the page with a form for the creation of a new gig
+    - Create a Gig links to the page with a form for the creation of a new gig
-    - Create a venue link to the page with a form to the creation of a new venue
+    - Create a venue links to the page with a form to the creation of a new venue
-    - My DJs, a link for a page with information of all the registered DJs
+    - My DJ's is a link for a page with information about all of the registered DJ's
-    - Past gigs, a link for a page with information of all the gigs that the date is already past
+    - Past gigs is a link for a page with information about all of the previous gigs

 - **Filter Bar**
-    - A section with filter that can be applied to the table, the gigs can be filtered by the DJ, venue and in a period of time
+    - A section with filters that can be applied to the table, the gigs can be filtered by a DJ, venue and chronologically.

 - **Table of Gigs**
-    - Table where is displayed all the programmed gigs, with some basic information and a button to bring to a more detailed vision of the gig.
+    - A table where all of the programmed gigs are displayed, in addition to some basic information and a button to bring to a more detailed vision of the gig.

 <br/>
 <details>